ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/bolt/bolt-samples.md

 ---
-title: BOLT with Samples
+title: Use BOLT with Samples
 weight: 4

 ### FIXED, DO NOT MODIFY
 layout: learningpathall
 ---

-## BOLT with Samples
+## BOLT with Perf samples

-Steps to optimise executable with BOLT using Perf Samples
+The steps to optimize an executable with BOLT using Perf samples is below.

-### Collect Perf Samples
+### Collect Perf samples

 Run your executable in the normal use case and collect a samples performance profile.
-This will output a `perf.data` file containing the profile and will be used to optimise the executable.
+This will output a `perf.data` file containing the profile which will be used to optimize the executable.

-Record samples while running executable
+Record samples while running your application.
+Substitute the actual name of your application for `executable`:

 ```bash { target="ubuntu:latest" }
 perf record -e cycles:u -o perf.data -- ./executable
 ```

-Perf outputs total samples taken and the size of the `perf.data` file
+Perf prints the total number of samples and the size of the `perf.data` file:

 ```output
 [ perf record: Woken up 2 times to write data ]
 [ perf record: Captured and wrote 0.381 MB perf.data (9957 samples) ]
 ```

-### Convert Profile into BOLT format
+### Convert the profile into BOLT format

 `perf2bolt` converts the profile into a BOLT data format.
-For sample data `perf2bolt` finds all instruction pointers in the profile, maps them back to the executable assembly and keeps outputs a count of how many times each assembly instruction was sampled.
+For the given sample data, `perf2bolt` finds all instruction pointers in the profile, maps them back to the assembly instructions, and outputs a count of how many times each assembly instruction was sampled.

+If you application is named `executable`, run the command below to convert the profile data:

 ```bash { target="ubuntu:latest" }
 perf2bolt -p perf.data -o perf.fdata -nl ./executable
 ```

-Output from `perf2bolt`, it has read all 9957 samples and created `perf.fdata`.
+Below is example output from `perf2bolt`, it has read all samples and created the file `perf.fdata`.

 ```output
 BOLT-INFO: shared object or position-independent executable detected